-Duende is the all-online literary journal of the BFA in Writing program at Goddard College.
+Duende is the all-online literary journal of the BFA in Writing degree-track at Goddard College.
 Since April 2013, a group of undergraduate students have brainstormed and synthesized names, aesthetics, promotion strategies, submissions guidelines, literary allegiances, web host options and fundraising schemes.

 Yours in writing,